Direct Deposit Company Setup

 • Account # – Enter the bank account number of the account you will be drawing money from.

-• Company Name – Enter your company name or DBA (what ever name your bank knows you by).
+• Company Name – Enter your company name or DBA (whatever name your bank knows you by).
 Total Office Manager may not allow you to use certain characters.
 Some are not allowed by the direct deposit system.

 • Bank Name – Enter the name of your bank.
 This entry does not have to be precise.